-The following reports and policy documents have relevance for rural transport in the Waikato and generally in New Zealand.
+The following reports and policy documents have relevance for community transport both in the Waikato and more broadly throughout New Zealand.

 Introduction to Social Enterprise Workshop Hamilton

 An Introduction to Social Enterprise Workshop presented by Akina at Community Waikato on 26 June 2017

 A flowchart that will help a patient determine their eligibility and entitlement for National Travel Assistance